localstack/docs/content/en/tutorials/ecs-ecr-container-app/index.md

 To deploy the CloudFormation template we created earlier, use the following command:

 {{< command >}}
-$ awslocal cloudformation create-stack --stack-name <STACK_NAME> --template-body file://templates/ecs.infra.yml
+$ awslocal cloudformation create-stack --stack-name infra --template-body file://templates/ecs.infra.yml
 {{< /command >}}

-Make sure to replace `<STACK_NAME>` with a name of your choice.
 Wait until the stack status changes to `CREATE_COMPLETE` by running the following command:

 {{< command >}}
-$ awslocal cloudformation wait stack-create-complete --stack-name <STACK_NAME>
+$ awslocal cloudformation wait stack-create-complete --stack-name infra
 {{< /command >}}

 You can also check your deployed stack on the LocalStack Web Application by navigating to the [CloudFormation resource browser](https://app.localstack.cloud/resources/cloudformation/stacks).